Allelopathy and the Science of Companion Planting

 Olkowski provides a chart that shows the various plants that carry allelopathic properties: asters to control ragweed; barley, wheat, and sorghum to control pigweed, foxtail and purslane; cucumber to control mustard and Bermuda grass.
 He cites the example of using rygrass mulch in combination with the growing of large-seeded crops like peas and beans.
 Not only does the ryegrass offer the usual cover-crop benefits of increased soil moisture, greater microbial activity, and moderated soil temperatures, it also helped control a variety of invasive weeds; a win-win situation if we ever heard of one.

 Olkowski suggests gardeners with large plots use rye as a cover crop or, in smaller gardens, planting rye at the margins and spreading the cuttings during the early growing season.
-Here’s a primer on planting cover crops (pdf format) including rye grass.
+Here’s a primer on planting cover crops (PDF) including rye grass.
 Yes, it’s too late to plant rye grass in almost all locations this season.
 But sowing rye grass along the margins of your garden is certainly possible come the first hints of spring.
 Anyway, we’ll keep our eye on this expanding science.
 Those of you with experience or sources of information are invited to contribute.